arkabagchi1993/GROMACS_Files/README.md

 	; Include topology for ions
 	#include "amber96.ff/ions.itp"

+After that you have to also remove the part from the `LIG.top` file, described below: (Which will ensure that the RNA/DNA/Protein molecule is called only once in the `topol.top` file)
+For Protein/RNA simulation:

+	[molecules]
+ 	RNA_chain_A    1

+For Protein-DNA simulation:

+	[molecules]
+ 	DNA_chain_A    1

+For Protein-Protein simulation

+	[molecules]
+ 	Protein_chain_A	   1

 # Build the .gro file for the complex #
 **Now you have to copy the "conf.gro" and "LIG.gro" file into a "complex.gro" file**